 The device is delivered with the memory array erased: all bits are set to 1(each byte contains FFH).
-The Status Register contains 00H, except that QE bit (S9) is set to 1.
+The Status Register contains 00H, except that DRV0 bit (S21) and QE bit (S9) are set to 1.

 8.3 Absolute Maximum Ratings